 "(...)
-I know I have no program, only the inexplicable desire to take what I see and feel, and to find the purest expression ..."
+I know that I have no program, only the inexplicable longing to grasp what I see and feel, and find the purest expression for it ..."

-Karl Schmidt-Rottluff is still one of the most famous expressionists.
-As co-founder of the famous artist group "Die Brücke", alongside with Max Pechstein and Ernst Ludwig Kirchner, and as a major representative of classical modernism, Schmidt-Rottluff plays an important role in the history of art.
+Karl Schmidt-Rottluff is still one of the internationally most famous expressionists.
+As a co-founder of the famous artist group "Die Brücke", which also includes Max Pechstein and Ernst Ludwig Kirchner, and as an essential representative of the classical modern age, Schmidt-Rottluff enters art history.

-Since 1947 he has taught at the Academy of Fine Arts in Charlottenburg in Berlin.
-His estate was given to the city of Berlin as a gift from the artist in 1964.
-Three years later, the "Brücke Museum" has opened, which gives interested visitors an insight into the expressionist world.
+Already during his lifetime he is present at numerous international exhibitions, first in Europe, later also in the USA.
+Since 1947 he teaches at the Hochschule für Bildende Künste in Charlottenburg in Berlin.
+He gives his estate to the city of Berlin in 1964.
+Three years later, the "Bridge Museum" is opened, which until today offers interested visitors an insight into the expressionist world.